bishalbhattacharjee003/Iris_Flower_Classification/README.md

 # Iris_Flower_Classification
 Project Prerequisites
-To successfully complete this project, you need the following Python libraries:
+To successfully complete this project, we need the following Python libraries:
 1. NumPy: For numerical computations and handling arrays.
 2. Matplotlib: For data visualization through plots and graphs.
 3. Seaborn: For creating advanced visualizations with ease.